 View your child's medical records and schedule appointments through our secure, online portal, day or night.

-Along with milk, eggs, soy, wheat, tree nuts, fish, and shellfish, peanuts are among the most common foods that cause allergies.
+Milk, eggs, soy, wheat, tree nuts, peanuts, fish, and shellfish are among the most common foods that cause allergies.

 With a food allergy, the body reacts as though that particular food product is harmful.
-As a result, the body's immune system (which fights infection and disease) creates antibodies to fight the food allergen, the substance in the food that triggers the allergy.
+As a result, the body's immune system (which fights infection and disease) creates antibodies to fight the food allergen .

 People often confuse food allergies with food intolerance because of similar symptoms.
 The symptoms of food intolerance can include burping, indigestion, gas, loose stools, headaches, nervousness, or a feeling of being "flushed."
 But food intolerance:

 - can happen because a person can't digest a substance, such as lactose

 - can be unpleasant but is rarely dangerous

 A child could be allergic to any food, but these eight common allergens account for 90% of all reactions in kids: